-How to Enable Webcam on Chromebook in 4 Quick Steps with Pro Tips
+How to Enable Webcam on Chromebook (Step-by-Step Guide)

 Are you facing a problem with your Chromebook’s webcam?
 Don’t worry—you’re not alone!
 Whether you’re trying to join a video call, attend a class, or hop into a virtual meeting, I’m here to help.